Who We Are

 100 Times More Rare Than White Pearls

-Although they are called Black Pearls, the colors range from iridescent emerald green, sea green, pale silver blue, melon, peach-copper, pink, cranberry, bordeaux, indigo and aubergine, to dark green and deep midnight black.
+Although they are called Black Pearls, the colors range from iridescent emerald green, sea green, pale silver blue, peacock, melon, peach-copper, pink, cranberry, bordeaux, indigo and aubergine, to dark green and deep midnight black.
 Shimmering, iridescent, exotic and rare, Black Pearls are the ultimate gift of love and romance.

 The Black Lipped Oyster

-Tahitian Black Pearls are born of the giant black-lipped oyster (the Pinctada Margueritafera).
+Tahitian Black Pearls are born from the giant black-lipped oyster (the Pinctada Margueritafera).
 Lovingly tended on private Tahitian island atolls, the Black Pearl grows in the shell for two to five years before it is carefully harvested.
 Black Pearls are prized for their large size, glorious luster, and rainbow of colors.
 We at the Black Pearl Galleries hand select the most lustrous, colorful Tahitian Black Pearls available.

 Determining Pearl Value